 For children aged one to eight: Compress at about the nipple line.

-If there are 2 rescuers: The person pumping the chest stops while the other gives rescue breaths.
+If there are two rescuers: The person pumping the chest stops while the other gives rescue breaths.

 If the victim starts to vomit: Turn the patient’s head to the side and try to sweep out or wipe off the vomit, then continue with CPR.